 However, if you make several applications in a short space of time, or if you’re rejected for credit, it’s likely to have a negative impact on your score.

-If you want to limit the number of enquiries on your report, you can check your eligibility for a credit product by carefully reading the criteria before you apply.
+If you want to limit the number of inquiries on your report, you can check your eligibility for a credit product by carefully reading the criteria before you apply.

 4. Length Of Credit History